eclectic-kitty/notes/Final - Problem Space ⁄ Conceptualization.md

 		- apparently it comes from when u add ingredients from a recipe
 		- wish you could change what recipe something is in from the grocery list screen
 	- same as on recipe list!

+Pantry feature to keep track of what ingredients u have...
+- Kind of like this as it could help keep track of what u have...
+	- Easier to figure out what you can make
+	- Can keep track of ingredients you might otherwise forget
+- Does create extra work to have to go in and set that something's out of stock...
+- You can move things in here straight from the shopping list
+- Doesn't get rid of duplicates, which could be annoying
+- Overall I think this seems extraneous and more trouble than it's worth

+Meal planner
+- tabs for day, week, month
+- colour coding for different meals
+	- colours pop up in the month as little dots
+	- word is coloured in weekly view
+	- word is not coloured in the day view >:(
+- You can add notes
+	- they appear indistinguishable from recipes aside for italics...
+	- they also have to be in one of the meal categories
+- can add ingredients from a day, week, or even month to the grocery list!
+	- maybe what I most like about the idea of a meal plan

+Menus